Mohamad Yousuf Tarigami: Political life

-Yousuf Tarigami was shaped as a communist under the influence of Abdul Kabir Wani of chawalgam.
+Yousuf Tarigami was shaped as a communist under the influence of Abdul Kabir Wani of Chawalgam.
 In 1967, when he was 18, Tarigami and his friend Ghulam Nabi Malik, now the J&K secretary of the CPI(M), organised a protest to demand an increase in intake capacity at Anantnag Degree College.
 The two were then part of a local communist group called the Revolutionary Students and Youth Federation.
 They did a hunger strike for 36 hours at the deputy commissioner’s office and the authorities were forced to raise the total intake of the college.
 After the successful campaign, Tarigami took part in various farmer movements in J&K under farmer leader Abdul Qadir, but their political activism took a more solid shape when they joined the Democratic Conference, which was part of the CPI(M), in 1967.
-Tarigami grew close to communist leader Ram Pyaare Saraf and served as his understudies.
-When Saraf split from the CPI(M) to lend support to the Naxalite movement and joined the CPI (Marxist-Leninist), so did tarigami.
+Tarigami grew close to communist leader Ram Pyaare Saraf and served as his understudy.
+When Saraf split from the CPI(M) to lend support to the Naxalite movement and joined the CPI (Marxist-Leninist), so did Tarigami.

 In 1967, he was imprisoned for taking up the cause of farmers against the forcible procurement of rice.
 After the 1975 Indira-Sheikh Accord, under which Jammu and Kashmir was made a constituent unit of the Union of India, Tarigami demanded the right to self-determination, and his activism landed him in jail.
 While he was in prison, his wife died.
 The government released him on parole for a month but rearrested him after three days.

 In 1979, when the execution of former Pakistan PM Zulfikar Ali Bhutto led to riots in Kashmir, Sheikh Abdullah, confronted Marxists and Tarigami became among the first people to be booked under the controversial Public Safety Act (PSA).
 In the aftermath of the Bhutto episode, both Malik and Tarigami rejoined the CPI(M) and restarted their journey in Kulgam as mainstream politicians.
 In his political journey, he has been imprisoned in various jails like the Sub-Jail Reasi, the very dangerous torture centres of Red-16 and Papa II.